 Registration / Information:

-The next session starts on September 29 2017 at the Downtown YMCA YWCA.
+The next session starts on Thursday, April 19 at the WESTHILLS YMCA-YWCA in Langford.

 YMCA Jumpstep, in partnership with organizations across the province, is a 10-week program for teens ages 13-19 with mild to moderate symptoms of depression and/or anxiety.
 Participants, in a small group setting of 10-12 teens, will have an opportunity to connect with and learn from others in their community who are going through similar experiences.
 YMCA Jumpstep is run out of the Westhills Y (Langford).